wklock/RAI.D/README.md

-# RMPI
+# RMSI
-Redundant Message Passing Interface
+Redundant Message Sending Interface

 An honors project for University of Illinois Urbana-Champaign CS241 Spring 2016